Sylius/Sylius/docs/book/configuration/locales.rst

 Available Locales Provider
 --------------------------

 The Locale Provider service (``sylius.locale_provider``) is responsible for returning all languages available for the current user.
-By default, it filters out all disabled locales.
+By default, returns all configured locales.
 You can easily modify this logic by overriding this service.

 .. code-block:: php